stephanieduncan/predicting_defaults_project/documentation/analysis_plan.md

 After taking an initial look at the data, there are fields which give an individual's annual income, as well as the monthly installment amount of an approved loan.
 I will create a variable which shows the monthly repayment expense as a percentage of monthly income, which will then be used to compare the correlation between the target variable 'loans status'.

 ### Data Model Diagram
+#### Predicting Loan Defaults for LendingClub

+* How do defaults differ between states?
+* Are home ownership and loan status related?
+* Are grades and loan status related?
+* How does the monthly repayment expense represented as a percentage of monthly income relate to loan status?

 ![](data_model.png)